 She advises banks, payment institutions, e-money institutions, FinTechs and RegTechs on all legal and regulatory aspects relating to their activities.

 Joan’s professional background includes experience with the Belgian financial supervisory authority (at the time, CBFA) where she supervised banks, money exchange, investment firms and payment institutions.
 She also has extensive experience as an in-house lawyer, acquired in the context of two secondments, the first one with an entity active in payments and the second one with a RegTech.
+She is a Board member of FinTech Belgium and AEDBF.
+Joan is also a member of the working group launched by the Blockchain Association of Exchange and Custodians (BAx Belgium) aiming at promoting blockchain in Belgium.

 Master of law (ULB), 1998